 Reducing your consumption of animal products could yield benefits for your health and the environment.

 As a nation, we eat a lot of meat.
 According to the Food and Agriculture Organization of the United Nations, each American consumes around 271 pounds of meat per year.1 The world average per person is 102.5 pounds.
 Livestock production involves growing grain to feed livestock, whereas plant foods for human consumption can be produced on far less land.
 This more efficient production of food produces less greenhouse gas emissions, which leaves a smaller environmental footprint.

 HOW DO WE KNOW THIS?

-In a new study on diet and its impact on the environment and health outcomes, researchers compared meat-based diets to plant-based diets to understand how they differ.2 Here are the findings …
+In a study on diet and its impact on the environment and health outcomes from the American Journal of Clinical Nutrition, researchers compared meat-based diets to plant-based diets to understand how they differ.2 Here are the findings …

 Meat-Based vs Plant-Based Diets